Sue Hastings

 Sue Hastings (born Susie Willabell Couch; May 10, 1884 – June 29, 1977) was an American puppeteer known for popularizing the ancient art of puppetry in the 1930s and 1940s.
-She was a protégée of famous advertising artist and master puppeteer Tony Sarg.
-She was known as a society hostess and for performing with her large collection of professionally made marionettes, which she created with the assistance of her large team of artisan puppeteers.
-Her many renowned performing companies were headquartered in New York City, New York, US.
-During the height of her career, as owner and CEO of Sue Hastings Marionettes, Inc., she reputedly, in her inimitable "hands-on" style, was actively and very successfully directing over 50 performing companies, some of which performed worldwide for heads of Royalty, such as Queen Elizabeth I, and many other dignitaries and distinguished national and international diplomats and world leaders.
+She studied under master puppeteer Tony Sarg.
+Hastings was known as a society hostess and for performing with her large collection of professionally made marionettes, which she created with the assistance of her large team of artisan puppeteers.
+She had many performing companies which were headquartered in New York City, New York, US.
+During the height of her career, as owner and CEO of Sue Hastings Marionettes, Inc., was directing over 50 performing companies, some of which performed worldwide for heads of Royalty, such as Queen Elizabeth II, and many other dignitaries, national and international diplomats, and world leaders.